 Read more

-...on meaning that could be derived from literature, and articulating those ideas through written or verbal communication.
+...for fiction.
+My entire academic career has focused on meaning that could be derived from literature, and articulating those ideas through written or verbal communication.
 When I began teaching, I emphasized to my students the importance of these skills, and assured them that the ability to read, write, speak, and listen proficiently would provide them access to opportunities and expand their conception of the world.
-My teaching reflects my belief that other writers can develop a strong sense of self-efficacy given encouragement and...
+My teaching reflects my belief that other writers can develop...

 Read more